Servings: 8 Total time: 35 mins Difficulty: beginner

 4. Fill each tartlet base with gorgonzola and figs.

-5. Add some hand-torn cured ham.
+5. Add some hand-torn prosciutto.

-6. Season lightly with pepper and bake for 15 to 20 minutes at 180°C.
+6. Season lightly with pepper and then bake for 15 to 20 minutes at 180°C.

 Keywords: gluten-free savory tarts, buckwheat recipe, gluten-free appetizer, figs and gorgonzola, original gluten-free recipe.